benitolopez/benitolopez/README.md

 My current focus is AI engineering, especially coding agents, developer tools, context management, and human-in-the-loop workflows.

-## Current work

-I’m building **ker**, an AI coding-agent daemon.

-The goal is to understand and build the core pieces of an agent system from first principles: streamed model replies, durable sessions, tool use, event logs, context ownership, and clear boundaries between the agent runtime and its clients.

 ## Selected work

 - **[ker](https://github.com/benitolopez/ker)** — AI coding-agent daemon, currently in early development.